 Representative Experience

-First chair in Zoom trial resulting in favorable defense verdict for client.
+First chair in Zoom trial resulting in a favorable defense verdict for client.

-Second chair in trial resulting in complete defense verdict for trucking company and its driver.
+Second chair in trial resulting in a complete defense verdict for the trucking company and its driver.

-Obtained summary judgment on claims of premises liability, negligent activity, negligence and gross negligence on behalf of client.
+Obtained summary judgment on claims of premises liability, negligent activity, negligence, and gross negligence on behalf of the client.

 Obtained dismissal of all claims on the date of trial by successfully demonstrating Plaintiff’s lack of standing and damages to the court.

-Obtained a summary judgment in Western District Court on behalf of national retail outlet for premises liability claim.
+Obtained a summary judgment in the Western District Court on behalf of a national retail outlet for premises liability claims.

 Obtained summary judgment in dog-bite case.

-Obtained favorable ruling on a federal Motion to Remand to State Court based on diversity.
+Obtained a favorable ruling on a federal Motion to Remand to State Court based on diversity.

 Obtained voluntary dismissals of parties in multiple cases as a result of filing Motions for Summary Judgment.